From Seattle University's 2023-2024 Graduate Catalog.

 This is an intermediate course in computational problem solving using Python with a focus on using medium to large datasets to inform business decisions and strategy.
 Skills developed include information visualization, simulations to model randomness, computational techniques to understand data, and informative statistical techniques.
 Some exposure to optimization problems and dynamic programming, computational statistics, and machine learning.
 Online MSBA students only.

-Fundamental concepts and technologies for developing machine-learning models to solve business problems, and to provide business intelligence by analyzing massive amounts of data to find interesting patterns that can be used to assist decision making or provide predictions.
-Emphasis on choosing an appropriate solution technology for a problem, and evaluating and presenting the solution.
-Topics covered include regression, decision trees and ensemble methods, and neural learning models; unsupervised learning for clustering and dimensionality reduction; text processing.
-Students are expected to analyze real-world data in business using data mining software.
-Online MSBA students only.
+Fundamental concepts for developing machine learning models to solve business problems by analyzing massive amount s of data to find interesting patterns that can be used to assist decision making or provide predictions.
+Topics covered include regression, decision trees, clustering algorithms, naive Bayes classification, evaluation metrics, model refinement, ensemble methods, neural networks and deep learning, dimensionality reduction, and association rule mining.
+Students are expected to analyze real-world data in business using machine learning tools.
+(Formerly OMBSA 5065 and 5066)

 This course focuses on basic principles of artificial intelligence and on applications of AI in business settings, such as customer service, sales, and marketing.
 An introduction to core AI concepts, systems, and applications, such as natural language processing, voice recognition, robotics, vision, and machine learning is followed by discussions - and in some cases applications - of key enabling technologies.
 Case studies are introduced to generate business insights and to help determine when investments in AI produce significant returns.
 Upon conclusion, students should have a broad understanding of several AI enabling technologies, and how they can be used to support business needs.
 Online MSBA students only.